-Intuit takes security very seriously and ensures your data is secure and available to you when it's in the cloud.
+Intuit takes security very seriously and ensures your data is secure and available to you when it's on the cloud.

 Learn about importing data to QuickBooks Online

-The time needed to move your data to QuickBooks Online varies depending on the size of your company file.
-Make sure to keep QuickBooks Desktop running until the move is done.
+The migration to QuickBooks Online takes about 30 minutes to complete.
+Make sure to keep QuickBooks Desktop running until the migration is done.

 What happens to my existing data in QuickBooks Desktop?

-How do I fix errors when moving from QuickBooks Desktop to QuickBooks Online?
+How do I fix errors when converting from QuickBooks Desktop to QuickBooks Online?